gmkohler/synthesizer/README.md

-# keytar
+# SYNTH
-Synthesizer written in React.js.
+Online Synthesizer written with the Web Audio API and React.js.